 Obama to attend memorial for victims of Texas plant explosion

-WEST, Texas (CNN) — In a central Texas town still looking for answers, President Barack Obama will join the community of West on Thursday for a memorial service for the 14 people killed in a fertilizer plant explosion last week.
+WEST, Texas (CNN) — President Barack Obama will join residents of West, a central Texas town still looking for answers, at a memorial service Thursday for the 14 people killed in a fertilizer plant explosion last week.

 First lady Michelle Obama will also attend the service at Baylor University in nearby Waco, Texas.